• Skip to main content

 • White vinegar - This recipe also works if you'd like to use ¼ cup white vinegar + ¼ cup apple cider vinegar.

-• Pickled jalapenos - You can also try using canned green chiles instead if you'd prefer a milder dressing.
+• Pickled jalapenos - I used San Marcos.
+You can also try using canned green chiles instead if you'd prefer a milder dressing.

 Variations

-Add a twist to the basic recipe with these suggested variations:
+Add a twist to the basic recipe with these suggested variations, including one that adds a little heat and one that amps up the garlic.

 • Spicy-er Oil and Vinegar Dressing - Add ¼ teaspoon of cayenne pepper or a few dashes of red pepper flakes if you want even more heat.